Multilingual SEO Strategy: A Comprehensive Guide

 Start with Existing Keywords

-Check if your top-performing keywords have search volume when translated into your target language.
-This can provide a useful starting point.
+Take your top-performing keywords.
+Check if they have search volume when translated into your target language.
+This gives you a useful starting point.

 Analyse Competitors

-Investigate the keywords your competitors are ranking for in the target market.
-This can reveal potential opportunities for you.
+Look at the keywords your competitors are ranking for in the target market.
+This can reveal opportunities for you.

 Understand Your Audience

-Consider the needs and interests of your target audience in each language.
-Look for keywords that align with their search behaviour and your offerings.
+Think about your target audience's needs and interests in each language.
+Look for keywords that match their search behaviour and your offerings.

-Once you have identified target keywords, delve into cultural nuances and search habits for each language.
+Once you have your target keywords, dig into the cultural nuances and search habits for each language.

 2. Embrace Cultural Nuances and Search Habits

-Understanding cultural context is essential.
-Research the preferences, values, and slang terms used in your target markets.
-For example, in Italy, “scarpe da ginnastica” refers to sneakers, whereas English speakers commonly use “sneakers”.
+Cultural context is essential.
+Research the preferences, values, and slang in your target markets.
+For example, in Italy, “scarpe da ginnastica” means sneakers.
+English speakers just say “sneakers”.

 Local Preferences